How to handle client negotiations

 Revelation 3:20

-As business people, we should live this out in our business.
-We should be trying to recover customers and doing all we can to keep the ones we have.
+As business people, we should live this out in our businesses.
+We should try to recover customers and do all we can to keep the ones we have.

-We should speak up when we disagree with a client.
-We should argue our point with them.
+We should speak up when we disagree with a client and argue our point with them.
 However, as Andy Stanley reminds us, don’t do any of this at the risk of losing your influence or jeopardizing the relationship.

 You will score with your clients when you treat them as people.
 You will continue to have influence when you respect their opinions as well.

-By living out Matthew 22:36-40, you will be the most confident, curious, composed, and compassionate people in the room.
+By living out Matthew 22:36-40, you will be the most confident, curious, composed, and compassionate person in the room.

 Lessons learned from Shakespeare, Bill Clinton, and Steve Jobs